 The International Workshop on Image Analysis for Multimedia Interactive Services (WIAMIS) is one of the main international fora for the presentation and discussion of the latest technological advances in interactive multimedia services.
 The objective of the workshop is to bring together researchers and developers from academia and industry working in all areas of image, video and audio applications, with a special focus on analysis.

-After Louvain (1997), Berlin (1999), Tampere (2001), London (2003), Lisboa (2004), Montreux (2005), Incheon (2006), Santorini (2007) and Klagenfurt (2008), WIAMIS 2009 will be held at the Brunei Gallery, School of Oriental and African Studies (SOAS), London, UK.
+After Louvain (1997), Berlin (1999), Tampere (2001), London (2003), Lisboa (2004), Montreux (2005), Incheon (2006), Santorini (2007) and Klagenfurt (2008), WIAMIS 2009 was held at the Brunei Gallery, School of Oriental and African Studies (SOAS), London, UK.

 Important Dates: